 A Badass Leather Hat…That Keeps Cool

-American Hat Makers’ Plainsman hat will make you feel like the badest cowboy or cowgirl in the room.
+The Hollywood Leather Cowboy Hat will make you feel like the badest cowboy or cowgirl in the room.
 The buffalo nickel hatband is a stylish detail of this all-leather hat.

 But this hat isn’t all looks.
 It’s waterproof and provides sun protection.
-Choose between a rich mocha or black color.
-The best part is you can shape the brim to suit your face, the event and your mood for the night.
+Choose between a rich mocha or a black color.
+The best part is you can shape the brim to suit your face, the event, and your mood for the night.

-The Plainsman hat is sure to grab the attention of the room and be a great conversation starter in any social setting.
+The Hollywood Leather Cowboy Hat is sure to grab the attention of the room and be a great conversation starter in any social setting.

 Why Should You Wear a Cowboy Hat When Line Dancing?